Books of the Week:

 This year, the event (usually held in an auditorium or similar arrangement) was held at a mansion rented for this purpose, in the hills above Hollywood.
 The view from the terrace was spectacular, and the theme was Christmas in July.

 I did not wear the right clothes or jewelry to this shindig, I’m sorry to say, and yet I didn’t suffer unduly.
 Obviously the right thing to wear is a short form-fitting dress and some killer heels, and I don’t have the shape to wear either the garment or the shoes, so I have to cobble something together.
-In this case, I wore a black leather jacket, a dark blue tank, and black pants.
-And a major necklace.
+In this case, I wore a black leather jacket, a dark blue tank, black pants, and one of my .
+I have a few Louis Vuitton replica pieces in my wardrobe and they never seem to let me down.
+Oh, and I accessorized with a major necklace.
 I got my toenails painted dark blue and I wore black sandals with an inch heel.
 I’m telling you all this so you can appreciate the torturous process I have to go through when I get invited to something like this.
 I have to say, I was comfortable (except for the shoes; I simply hate heels) and when the sun went down, I was glad of the jacket.
 Sometimes you win; sometimes you miss the mark.
 But now I don’t feel bad about it, so that’s an improvement!

 The people who work for Hallmark (Crown Media) were all very friendly.
 And here’s who I spotted at the party: Morgan Fairchild, Bruce Boxleitner, Andie McDowell, Greg Harrison, and Jon Voight.
 (I’m still stumped by his presence, because I missed the explanation.)
 There were many more actors who are familiar to Hallmark watchers, but they were new to me.
 I look forward to sampling the Hallmark programming in preparation for this experience.